seed-run/homepage/_docs/working-with-pull-requests.md

 When a pull request is opened, Seed receives a pull request notification from GitHub.
 Seed will then build, test, and deploy the pull request commits automatically into a new stage.
 The new pull request stage will receive a unique API Gateway endpoint just like any other stage.
 Seed will also build and deploy to the stage when commits are added to the pull request.

+### GitLab & Bitbucket

+While the rest of this document focusses on GitHub; Seed supports auto-deploying pull requests in Bitbucket and merge requests in GitLab as well.

 ### Enable Auto-Deploy Pull Requests

 By default, auto-deploying PRs are disabled.
 You can enable them by heading to your app and select the **Pipeline** tab.